eduardossantos/LogSolution/README.md

-# EnterpriseApplicationLog
+# LogSolution
-Enterprise Application Log with RabbitMQ, LogStash, ElasticSearch and Kibana
+Log solution with RabbitMQ, LogStash, ElasticSearch and Kibana

 ## Releases and Release Notes